Abhijit8951/DSA/README.md

 Replace `your-username` and `your-repo-name` with your GitHub username and the repository's name.
 Save this code as a `README.md` file in the root of your repository.

+## 🛠️ Contributions

+- **Fixing bugs or optimizing code
+- **Sharing alternaative approaches

+## 🌟 Acknowledgments

+- **Inspired by the passion for problem-solving and algorithmic challenges.